a18ismca/VM_IoT/README.md

 #### Node-RED

-20. Access the edge device by its local IP address.
+20. Access the edge device by its local IP address and enter Node-RED editor.

 21. Create a Node-RED flow diagram according to the one below.